 About 5 minutes prior to shift change, a registration clerk approached me as I was returning from bedding a patient.

 "I tried to get someone from the back to look at this child."

 "She has a cut and the parents don't speak English."

 Okay.
 I walked out to the registration desk and immediately became alert.
 The kid was limp, fixed gaze, covered in blood, deep laceration to the head, and with agonal respirations.
 "A cut" was an understatement of this kid's condition.

-I'm wondering why ER registration clerks aren't required to take some basic first aid or perhaps a class on noticing when a person is in a life threatening situation.
-I'm not blaming the clerk, just wondering how long the family was standing there as I was bedding a patient.
+I believe this was a new registration clerk.
+I wish this person recognized the seriousness of the kid's condition.
+I'm wondering just how long the family was standing there as I was bedding a patient.
 I'm sure if the clerk had emphasized the urgency to which this patient should have been seen, the other nurses would have dropped whatever they were doing and re-prioritized.
 Because they certainly did when I grabbed the kid, yelled for a trauma code and started working the patient in a trauma room.